tianrui-qi/MIPS-ISA/README.md

-# MIPS Processor in C

-Another version of instruction is available at [Craft](https://craft.tianrui-qi.com/mips-processor) (same to this `README.md`).

-## Overview
+## Introduction

 We implement a full gate-level circuit representing the datapath for a reduced, but still Turing complete, MIPS instruction set architecture (ISA).
 We first implement logic gates like and, or, not, xor, and nand and then use them to build essential components, including memory, control, ALU, decoder, adder, multiplexor, etc. At length, we connect them by datapath.

 There some rules we follow in our C implementation:
 1. No if and if-else logical control statements or equivalent.
 2. No different loop structures, i.e., basic for loops other than `for int i = 0; i < N; ++i`.
 3. No calls to any external or library functions.

 Basically, we want to ensure that we use gates for all logical control and operations.
 No tricky workarounds are allowed.

 To use the code, store MIPS instruction in a file, i.e., `example1.txt`, and run the following code:

 ```
 $ gcc -c project.c
 $ gcc project.o